adnanshahz2018/Automated-XSS-Detection/README.md

 # My_Project
   A Toolset For Automated Detection of Cross-Site Scripting Vulnerablilities in Web Applications

-  The Major Steps for this Projects are as follows:
+  Major Steps of this Tool are as follows:

   1. Input is a website (url)